 There are three main types of intellectual property and the law protects each type with a specific provision:

-- Patents are for innovations;
+- Patents are for inventions;

-- Copyrights, for artistic works
+- Copyrights, for creative works.

 Register a Copyright

 Copyright protection is automatic upon publishing your work.
 However, a copyright notice is a helpful deterrent to stop someone from copying your work without permission.

 Registering your copyright is necessary if you want to be able to sue anyone who uses, displays, or produces a derivative work based on your creation without your permission.
 If your work is not registered, others might feel free to make copies without your consent.
 To register your copyright, you must file an application with the United States Copyright Office.
 It’s a relatively simple and inexpensive process, with fees ranging from $35 to $100 per work.